Open-Wide/OwSynchronizeLdapUserBundle/README.rst

 Create an user group
 Exemple LDAP
 Configure content_id and location_id in parent_group_content_id and parent_group_location_id.
-Ldap users will be created in this group
+Ldap users will be created in this group.